isaachcamp/msc-labbooks/_sources/era5_analysis/week10.md

 ###### Short-Scale Variance Anomalies

 There is little distinctive pattern here, as is common to most of the following figures for variance anomalies.
-There is a cluster of local positive maxima over Antarctica, with the strongest maximum located over the Amundesen and Ross seas.
+There is a cluster of local positive maxima over Antarctica, with the strongest maximum located over the Amundsen and Ross seas.
 The positive regions do however, vaguely resemble the structure seen in the mean height field anomalies.

 A small, indistinctive positive region can be seen off the south western coast of South America, north of the Antarctic peninsula.
-It might not have been of note except for the presence of such a region in many, if not all of the graphs, which is also aligned very well with a negative region in the mean height field.Both these regions seem to have migrated poleward as compared to phases between 0 and 180, see note for [ZW3 Phase 150-180](first-common-feature).
+It might not have been of note except for the presence of such a region in many, if not all of the graphs, which is also aligned very well with a negative region in the mean height field.
+Both these regions seem to have migrated poleward as compared to phases between 0 and 180, see note for [ZW3 Phase 150-180](first-common-feature).

 ##### Phase -150 to -120